Skeleton Technologies: Expansion (2013–2022)

-2023-: Scale-up phase
+Scale-up 2023

-Skeleton raises 108 million euros from Siemens, Marubeni, and CBMM to continue the scale-up of its Leipzig Superfactory for supercapacitor production.
+Skeleton raised 108 million euros from Siemens, Marubeni, and CBMM to continue the scale-up of its Leipzig Superfactory for supercapacitor production.
 In 2023, Skeleton announced its purchase of the former European Batteries manufacturing facility in Varkaus, Finland, for pilot production and scale-up of its SuperBattery technology.

-In July 2024, Honda and Indycar announce collaboration on a new hybrid energy recovery system, utilizing Skeleton's supercapacitors.
-In November 2024, Skeleton opens a new R&D unit in Lappeenranta, Finland, at LUT University.

-In February 2025, Skeleton announced it has joined the Sustainable AI Coalition, unveiled at the Paris AI Action Summit.

-Industries and applications

-Automotive
+Applications

 Skeleton produces supercapacitors to improve fuel efficiency and support power storage and discharge in electric vehicles.
 In automotive applications, supercapacitors can be connected in parallel with batteries to increase both energy density and power density and improve the longevity of the energy storage system.

-Grid

 Skeleton offers supercapacitor-based energy storage systems for wind power applications, which help control wind power plant output and provide ancillary services to the power system.
 As an energy storage medium, supercapacitors can deploy electricity instantaneously to manage demand surges and power quality issues such as flickers and interruption events.
-In heavy transport and grid applications, Skeleton works with the Italian electronics wholesaler DimacRed S.p.A. for distribution and technical cooperation.

-Industrial

 Skeleton has developed solutions for cranes and elevators as well as technologies for the marine, medical, and oil & gas sectors.
-For Transiidikeskus, one of the largest container terminals in the Baltic Region, the company developed a crane equipped with a graphene supercapacitor-powered kinetic energy recovery system (KERS), reducing the fuel consumption and emissions by 34%.
-Skeleton has also developed a KERS system for elevators that is able to reduce energy consumption by 50% or more by storing and reusing energy generated during operation.
+For Transiidikeskus, one of the largest container terminals in the Baltic Region, the company developed a crane equipped with a graphene supercapacitor-powered kinetic energy recovery system (KERS).
+The company claims it can reduce the fuel consumption and emissions by 34%.
+Skeleton has also developed a KERS system for elevators that it claims is able to reduce energy consumption by 50% or more by storing and reusing energy generated during operation.